dphilla/component-playground/README.md

 # vue-component-playground

-> A Vue.js project to play with different components for building a tabbing system
+> A Vue.js homebase to play with different components for various for various projects

 ## Build Setup